- What personal data we collect and why we collect it

 We process certain special categories of personal data, such as medical data, because processing is necessary for the performance of a task of substantial public interest.

-We will only retain your personal information for as long as necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.
+We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.
 For Council Tax purposes, we will keep some personal data from 1993 as Council Tax re-bandings are still effective from that date.
 For Business Rates we will keep personal data for 7 years unless there is ongoing collection procedures in place for an older debt.
 We will delete or destroy your personal data securely.

 At the end of the retention period, we may pass any relevant information to the Archives where it is required or appropriate to do so.